-REFERENCE: Logan, M.C., Hunter, C.E., Lokan, R.J., White, J.M., & White, M.A.
+REFERENCE: Longo, M.C., Hunter, C.E., Lokan, R.J., White, J.M., & White, M.A.
 (2000).
 The Prevalence of Alcohol, Cannabinoids, Benzodiazepines and Stimulants Amongst Injured Drivers and Their Role in Driver Culpability: Part II: The Relationship Between Drug Prevalence and Drug Concentration, and Driver Culpability.
 Accident Analysis and Prevention, 32, 623-32.

 “Blood samples from 894 patients presenting to two Emergency Departments for treatment of motor vehicle injur[ies] … were tested for alcohol and other drugs.